altitudelabs/devops/README.md

     ./devops
     ```
     * Type your Github username and password when it asked.
     * Type your Godaddy username and password when it asked.
-If this is success, you should see the site on the path as in `./devops-vars.yml` configurations
     * After webhook url show up, go to your github repo, click [Settings] -> [Webhooks and Services] -> [Add webhook].
       * Payload URL url: `domain-name.com:autodeploy-port`, default port 8001.
       * Content type: `application/json`